 Because of their size and weight, accidents with this type of vehicle can be catastrophic.
 In fact, this one category resulted in over 1,100 injuries and 61 deaths.

 If you have been involved in a North Carolina commercial trucking accident or 18-wheeler big rig truck wreck, contact the Asheville truck attorney at Lakota R. Denton for help with everything related to Asheville truck accident law.

 What Are Some of the Top Causes of Truck Accidents?

-Truck accidents are understandably far more hazardous than typical crashes between just passenger vehicles.
+Truck accidents are understandably far more hazardous than typical crashes between passenger vehicles.
 The tremendous weight and size of a truck magnify the potential for destruction, injury, and death.

 The average passenger vehicle weighs around 2 tons, but a fully-loaded 18-wheeler can weigh 40 times as much.

-Top Causes of Big Rig 18 Wheeler Truck Accidents
+Top Causes Of Big Rig 18-Wheeler Truck Accidents

 - Truck Braking Capability